 The Mega Velocity Ballast System in your boat is an electronically controlled ballast system that can be operated from the driver's seat.
-The system can be controlled by using the ballast switches or through the Supra Vision Control System Dash.
+The system can be controlled by using the Supra Vision Control System Dash.
 The Supra Vision Control System dash allows for stored preset ballast levels (see "User Preset Screen" in the Vision Control System system manual for easy rider setup.
-The manual switches for this three position system are located in the side pannel with the shifter/throttle.

 The Ballast System in your boat is an integrated and logically controlled system.
-At the heart of the system is a series of reversible pumps that use impellers to pump water in and out of the ballast system.
-The controller for the system runs the pumps an appropriate amount of time to fill and to empty the bags.
+The system is a series of reversible pumps with impellers used to pump water in and out of the ballast system bags and/or tanks through hoses, fittings and valves.
+The controller for the system automatically runs the the pumps an appropriate amount of time to fill and to empty the bags.